How To Install Google Chrome on Debian 12 – [3 Easy Ways]

 Google Chrome boasts a minimalist design that keeps things uncluttered and easy to navigate.
-Further, it’s known for its fast browsing performance, which can make web surfing smoother, especially when you have multiple tabs open.
-There are three ways by which Ghrome can be installed on Debian 12 which are:
+Further, it’s known for its fast browsing performance, which can make web surfing smoother, especially when multiple tabs are open.
+There are three ways by which Chrome can be installed on Debian 12, which are:

-A deb file is a sort of setup file for installing any application on Debian-based Linux systems, to install Chrome on Debian 12 using its deb file from its official site is one of the secure ways.
-Now using the deb file there are two ways to install Google Chrome one is by using the apt package manager and the other is by using the software install tool.
+A .deb file is a sort of setup file for installing any application on Debian-based Linux systems.
+To install Chrome using its .deb file from its official site is one of the secure ways.
+Now, using the .deb file, there are two ways to install Google Chrome: one is by using the apt package manager, and the other is by using the software install tool.

-However, before following any of these two methods you need to download the deb file, and for that you can download it manually by visiting the Google Chrome download page and selecting the variant of the deb file:
+However, before following any of these two methods, you need to download the .deb file, and for that, download it manually by visiting the Google Chrome download page and selecting the variant of the .deb file:

 Downloading Google Chrome deb file on Debian 12 from official site